Facilitating Research and Training

 NeuroImaging-and-NeuroComputation-Centre

-NeuroImaging and NeuroComputation Centre
+NeuroImaging and NeuroComputation Core

-The NeuroImaging and NeuroComputation Centre (NINC) is located in the Djavad Mowafaghian Centre for Brain Health’s Koerner Laboratories at UBC Hospital.
+The NeuroImaging and NeuroComputation Core (NINC) is located in the Djavad Mowafaghian Centre for Brain Health’s Koerner Laboratories at UBC Hospital.
 The NINC manages and provides support to the community to make the most of advanced microscopy and imaging systems as well as high performance computing infrastructure.

 Under the leadership of Drs.
 Kurt Haas and Tim Murphy, NINC is an important hub serving the UBC neuroscience community.
 By leveraging the centre’s expertise in experimental design, technology development, quantitative and automated data analysis and advanced imaging and microscopy techniques, the NINC is advancing basic science research and accelerating the process of discovery.